 - All the usual accessories such as floatant, sinkant, forceps, snips, leader material, priest, bass bag and fly boxes

 - A drouge to slow the drift when boat fishing.
 Anchors are generally supplied with the boats at reservoir venues though you may prefer to obtain your own for serious boat fishing

 - Flies – our recommended core fly selection is a great starting point.
-With the addition of hoppers and shipmans buzzers in black, claret and orange or red for dry fly work.
 You can then build your selection from here

 This will give you a great starting point which you will develop as you gain experience, learning what suits you and the reservoirs you fish.
 The outfits listed above will allow you to handle all conditions from strong wind using the heavier rod/line combination to calm hot or frosty days when a light outfit offer a delicacy of presentation that brings rewards when all else fails.